top of page

 Scandinavian Style

-Traits: Light woods, open shelves, whites and muted tones, minimal ornamentation.
+Traits: Light woods, open shelves, whites, and muted tones, minimal ornamentation.

 Best for: Creating airy, functional spaces in condos or family homes.